Jimmy-Du/battle-pass-tracker-wpf/README.md

 This is the Windows version of the Battle Pass Tracker Web Application that can be found [here](https://github.com/Jimmy-Du/battle-pass-tracker).
 The goal of this Windows application is to provide users a quick and easy way to view battle pass info for the games that they play.

+## Live Demo
+Click [here](https://github.com/Jimmy-Du/battle-pass-tracker-wpf/releases/latest/download/BattlePassTracker-v1.0.0.zip) to start the download for the application.

+Then, visit the "Getting Started" section on this [page](https://github.com/Jimmy-Du/battle-pass-tracker-wpf/releases/tag/v1.0.0) for instructions on how to install and run the application.

 ## Built With
 - .NET 6
 - C#